3 Substantial Benefits of Dividend Growth Investing

 In general, companies that pay dividends and seek to grow them over time are often ones that are competitively-advantaged and generate strong and growing free cash flows.
 This is where we think we add tremendous amounts of value in the process.
 Our Dividend Cushion ratio forecasts a company's future expected free cash flows and considers its balance sheet to assess whether a company has the capacity to keep paying a growing dividend long into the future.

-Since our inception, we've used Microsoft as the quintessential example of the type of long-term dividend growth stocks we like.
+Since our inception, we've used Microsoft Corp (MSFT) as the quintessential example of the type of long-term dividend growth stocks we like.
 In our inaugural Dividend Growth Newsletter, released January 2012, we assigned Microsoft a portfolio weighting of 8%, the highest among constituents.
 At the time, its share price was $25.96 while it paid an annualized dividend of $0.80 per share.
-Microsoft's shares are now trading for $210+ each (up 8 fold), and its annual dividend rate is now $2.04 (more than doubling), reflecting a yield on cost of nearly 8%.
+Microsoft's shares are now trading for $230+ each (up 9+ fold), and its annual dividend rate is now $2.72 (more than tripling), reflecting a yield on cost of nearly 10.5%.
 By any measure, this long-term dividend growth idea has been a home run!

 Our team combines our extensive knowledge of enterprise valuation (i.e. the discounted cash flow process), its cash-based intrinsic value components, competitive advantages, long-term secular growth trends, technical/momentum indicators and yield/income considerations to highlight what we think will be some of the strongest dividend growth companies and most resilient business models in the years to come.
 We calculate forward-looking Dividend Cushion ratios for key companies in our coverage and provide a simulated newsletter portfolio in each edition of the Dividend Growth Newsletter.
 We hope you continue to enjoy the many features of our service!